ulfur/django-paymill/README.md

 django-paymill is a django app for easily integrating Paymill as a payment gateway for django projects.

-django-paymill requires [pymill](https://github.com/kliment/pymill) and as a resulting dependency [Requests](http://docs.python-requests.org/en/latest/)
+django-paymill requires [pymill](https://github.com/kliment/pymill) and as a resulting dependency [Requests](http://docs.python-requests.org/en/latest/) django-paymill also requires, for the time being, [django-crispy-forms](https://github.com/maraujop/django-crispy-forms)

-Simply install the app and add it to your INSTALLED_APPS:
+Simply install the app and the requirements and add them to your INSTALLED_APPS:

 '''INSTALLED_APPS = (
     'django.contrib.admin',